 9. Once she has confirmed that the flight is available, make the Amex transfer for the appropriate amount.

 10. The agent may be able to place your tickets on hold.
 If the Amex points don’t transfer immediately to your Etihad account, I would suggest doing that.
 But they most likely will be in your Etihad account immediately and you can confirm the booking while still on the phone.
 Amex Membership Rewards transferred to airlines are usually posted immediately.
 Sometimes you have to log out of your account and then log back in to see, but the agent should be able to see it immediately.
 These agents seem familiar with people making Amex transfers, so in my experience they have been patient when I explain that I need to transfer Amex points.
+When I called most recently (April 2021), one agent told me holds were not possible.
+I forgot to ask the second agent about holds.
+I feel like we have been able to hold an AA itinerary before with Etihad, so this may be a YMMV situation.
+Doesn’t hurt to ask.

 11. Etihad normally would charge a phone fee, but since it is impossible to book AA on Etihad’s website, they should waive the fee.
 Make sure you ask them to waive the phone fee if they do not offer.